void

 3.6.1908 • Pohled na stavbu plavební komory u ostrova Štvanice.
 Vpravo Negrelliho viadukt.

-Štvanice (the island) is mentioned in the story Švejk tells Einjährigfreiwilliger Marek about an Abyssinian king who had been exhibited in a cirkus on the island.
-This king reportedly fornicated with a teacher who wrote peoms for the Lada magazine and they had a son.
+Štvanice (the island) is mentioned in the story Švejk tells Einjährigfreiwilliger Marek about an Abyssinian king who had been exhibited in a circus on the island.
+This king reportedly had fornicated with a teacher who wrote poems for the Lada magazine and they had a son.
 See negro Kristian.

 Background